Rockford Speedway

-Rockford Speedway is a 1/4 mile short track high banked asphalt oval located in Loves Park, Illinois on Illinois Route 173.
-Rockford Speedway, Chicagoland Speedway, and World Wide Technology Raceway at Gateway are the only racetracks running under NASCAR sanctions in Illinois.
+Rockford Speedway was a 1/4 mile short track high banked asphalt oval located in Loves Park, Illinois on Illinois Route 173.
+Up until its demolition in 2023, Rockford Speedway, Chicagoland Speedway, and World Wide Technology Raceway at Gateway were the only racetracks running under NASCAR sanctions in Illinois.

-It hosts weekly local-level events during the summer racing season as well as occasional regional- and national-level events.
-Notable special events at the track include trailer races, endurance races, the Spring Classic, ALl-Star 100, Bahama Bracket Nationals, and the National Short Track Championship.
+It hosted weekly local-level events during the summer racing season as well as occasional regional- and national-level events.
+Notable special events at the track included trailer races, endurance races, the Spring Classic, ALl-Star 100, Bahama Bracket Nationals, and the National Short Track Championship.

 History

 The track was built in 1947 by a Stanley Ralston and 6 other investors.
 Hugh Deery eventually bought into the speedway and was the sole owner by 1966.
 It was run by his widow, Jody Deery until her death in 2022, at which time David Deery took over management of the track.
 It opened in 1948 as a midget car racing venue.
 Despite a death in the pits at the speedway several weeks after opening, on June 16, 1948, the track continued operation.
 Rockford Speedway is known for being the first track to develop an economical late model program as well as being an early adopter of the short track Saturday night racing program.
 Another one of Hugh Deery's innovations was to host a season-ending special event (which he titled the National Short Track Championship).
 He was inducted in the Illinois Stock Car Hall of Fame in 2013.
-Jody Deery is one of a handful of track operators on the 22-person nominating committee for the NASCAR Hall of Fame.
+Jody Deery was one of a handful of track operators on the 22-person nominating committee for the NASCAR Hall of Fame.

 Over the years the track has also hosted concerts.
 On August 17, 1980, as a part of 'Rockford Speedway Jam 1980', Black Sabbath performed at the speedway as a part of their Heaven & Hell Tour.

-2023 will be the last season of racing at Rockford Speedway, as the property has been sold and will be redeveloped.
+The property was sold and redeveloped after the 2023 racing season.